Griff209/js_eulers/README.md

 # 2_fibonacci.js

-Task:
+Problem:
 Find the sum of all even members of the Fibonacci sequence, below 4,000,000

 Solution:
-The recursive program arrives at a solution by breaking the task into the following pieces:
+The recursive program arrives at a solution by breaking the problem into the following tasks:

 1. Build the fibonacci sequence:
 a.
 Each term in the Fibonacci sequence is simply the sum of the preceding two terms.
 Starting in line 8, the function takes the current sequence and stores a copy with Array.prototype.slice().
 Operating on a copy as opposed to the original sequence preserves the order and accuracy of the sequence with minimal effort.